The Training Stages

 The next three courses, the Commercial Pilot’s Licence (CPL), Multi Engine Piston (MEP) class rating and the Instrument Rating (IR) may be completed in any order (except the MEP, which must be before the IR).
 The most conventional route is to do the CPL on a single-engine aircraft first, to save costs, and then to move onto multi-engine aircraft for the IR.

 Before commencing a CPL course you must have passed the theory exams, be the holder of a PPL and have 150 flying hours.
-The course consists of 25 hours flight training of which up to five may be completed in a synthetic Flight Training Device (FTD), and an approx. 2½ hour flight test.
+The course consists of 25 hours flight training of which up to five hours may be completed in a synthetic Flight Training Device (FTD), and an approx. 2½ hour flight test.
 The test must be flown on a complex aircraft which means one with more than four seats, retractable landing gear and a variable pitch propeller.
 As complex aircraft costs more to hire, some courses will start out on a simple type, then switch to the complex type.
 A minimum of eight hours flying must be on the complex type.

 Most CPL courses are on single engine aircraft to save costs, although a multi-engine aircraft may be used; if it is, then you will either have to do the MEP course first, or combine it with the CPL course.

-The flight test will add another 2 to 2½ hours.
+The flight test will add about another 2½ hours.
 Sometimes the aircraft hire for the test is excluded from the course price and usually the test fee is as well.

 Many people will complete the MEP course next, before the IR.
 It makes sense to do this training on the same aircraft type that you intend to fly during your IR training, and with the same flight school.
 The course consists of six hours training and about one hour for the test.

 A multi-engine IR course consists of 55 hours training.
 In theory, you could do a single-engine IR course which would be only 50 hours and on a much cheaper aircraft.
 However, the rating would then be restricted to single-engine aircraft and so not very useable and you would need to do a multi-engine IR before flying multi-crew aircraft, which is the destination of most of our pilots.
 A multi-engine aircraft IR is often known as an MEIR.

-Of the 55 hours, up to 40 hours may be completed in a simulator called a Flight Navigation Procedure Trainer, type II (FNPT II or to avoid confusing II with eleven, FNPT 2).
+Of the 55 hours, up to 40 hours may be completed in a FTD called a Flight Navigation Procedure Trainer, type II (FNPT II or to avoid confusing II with eleven, FNPT 2).

 The test will add about another 2½ hours and, as with the CPL course, the cost of the test is often excluded from course price.

-However, before you may fly as crew on a multi-pilot aircraft there is one more course you must complete.
-This is called a Multi-Crew Course (MCC).
-The regulatory requirement is quite a short course consisting of a few days Groundschool and then ten hours in a simulator.
+The regulatory requirement is quite a short course consisting of a few days theory training, or ‘groundschool’, and then ten hours in a simulator.
 Sometimes an MCC course is combined with a type rating course, which is the course an employer will require you to do on their specific aeroplane type.
 However, most employers will require you to have an MCC certificate before they will consider your job application and increasingly favour APS-MCC courses.

 And there you are.
 Fully qualified, and joining the hundreds of other newly qualified commercial pilots looking for that all important first job.
 And this is where many flounder, realising that qualification does not automatically lead to employment.
 Which is why we focus on your career rather than just your training and licence, as those are the stepping stones to your objective; that first job.